 Youth Justice, Life Course/ Desistance, Social Inequalities, Corrections/Reentry, Urban Crime, Qualitative Research Methods

-Dr. Fader’s primary research interests are in urban social inequalities and crime; youth justice; corrections; desistance and prisoner reentry; life course sociology and criminology, especially the transition to adulthood; and qualitative research methods.
+Dr. Fader’s primary research interests are in urban social inequalities and crime; youth justice; corrections; desistance and prison reentry; life course sociology and criminology, especially the transition to adulthood; and qualitative research methods.
 She is the author of Falling Back: Incarceration and Transitions to Adulthood among Urban Youth, which was recognized as the best book of 2016 by the American Society of Criminology and the Academy of Criminal Justice Sciences.
-Her current research includes: (1) an ethnographic study of Millennial men living in a high-reentry community in Philadelphia; (2) a series of long-term case studies exploring the life trajectories of young men of color who were incarcerated as youth and are now in their mid-30s; (3) a randomized controlled trial (RCT) of Family Functional Therapy modified for youth at risk of gang-joining (FFT-G), funded by the National Institute of Justice.
+Her current research includes: (1) an ethnographic study of Millennial men living in a high-reentry community in Philadelphia; (2) a series of long-term case studies exploring the life trajectories of young men of color who were incarcerated as youth and are now in their mid-30s; (3) a follow-up to a randomized controlled trial (RCT) of Family Functional Therapy modified for youth at risk of gang-joining (FFT-G), funded by the National Institute of Justice.

-Fader, Jamie J., Scott W. VanZant, and Abigail R. Henson.
+- Fader, Jamie J., Scott W. VanZant, and Abigail R. Henson.
+2020.
 “Community-Level Crime Framing in an Era of Criminal Justice Reform.”
 Justice Quarterly.
-Online first.
+37(6), 1119-1139.

-Fader, Jamie J. 2019.
+- Fader, Jamie J. 2019.
 “The Game Ain’t What It Used to Be: Legal and Illegal Work among Modern Day Drug Sellers.”
 Journal of Drug Issues.
 49(1): 57-73.

-Thornberry, Terence P., Brook Kearley, Denise C. Gottfredson, Molly P. Slothower, Deanna N. Devlin, and Jamie J. Fader.
+- Thornberry, Terence P., Brook Kearley, Denise C. Gottfredson, Molly P. Slothower, Deanna N. Devlin, and Jamie J. Fader.
 2018.
 “Reducing Crime among Youth at Risk for Gang Involvement: A Randomized Trial.”
 Criminology & Public Policy.
 17(4): 953-89.

 - Fader, Jamie J. 2016.
 “Criminal Family Networks: Criminal Capital and Cost Avoidance Among Urban Drug Sellers.”
 Deviant Behavior.
 37(11):1325-1340.

-Fader, Jamie J. 2016. “’Selling Smarter Not Harder’: The Role of the Life Course in Shaping Perceptions of and Adaptations to Sanction Risk” International Journal of Drug Policy.
+- Fader, Jamie J. 2016.
+“Selling Smarter Not Harder”: The Role of the Life Course in Shaping Perceptions of and Adaptations to Sanction Risk” International Journal of Drug Policy.
 36(2016):120-129.

-Fader, Jamie J. and LaTosha L. Traylor.
+- Fader, Jamie J. and LaTosha L. Traylor.
 “Dealing with Difference in Desistance Theory: The Promise of Intersectionality for New Avenues of Inquiry.”
 Sociology Compass.
 9(4):247-260.

-Fader, Jamie J., Megan Kurlychek, and Kirstin Morgan.
+- Fader, Jamie J., Megan Kurlychek, and Kirstin Morgan.
 “The Color of Juvenile Justice: Racial Disparities in Dispositional Decisions.”
 Social Science Research.
 44C(2014): 126-140.

-CJ 8202 - Corrections (graduate)
+- CJ 8202: Corrections (graduate)

-CJ 8204 – Policy and Practice in Juvenile Justice (graduate)
+- CJ 8204: Policy and Practice in Juvenile Justice (graduate)

-CJ 2001 – Introduction to Juvenile Justice
+- CJ 2001: Introduction to Juvenile Justice

-CJ 2401 – Nature of Crime
+- CJ 2401: Nature of Crime

-CJ 4097 – Crime, Justice & the American Dream (capstone/WI)
+- CJ 4097: Crime, Justice & the American Dream (capstone/WI)